Learn German with TV Shows: 28 Best Series and Where to Watch

 Where to watch: Amazon Prime

-This series set in the GDR in the 1980s revolves around the lives of two families whose fates become intertwined.
+This series, set in East Berlin in the 1980s, revolves around the lives of two families whose fates become intertwined.
 Against all odds, the daughter of dissident singer Dunja Hausmann and the son of Hans Kupfer, a high-ranking official in the secret police, fall in love.

 As the drama unfolds, the main characters are forced to reassess their attitude towards the regime and try to protect themselves and their loved ones by changing strategies of compliance and resistance.